 About the FICO Credit Score

 Experian uses this model and calls its score FICO.
 Equifax's model, based on FICO, is called BEACON, while TransUnion, which also uses a slightly modified FICO, calls its score EMPIRICA.
-While each of the models considers a range of data available in your credit report, all of the agencies use the following to build a credit score:
+While each of the models considers a range of data available in your credit report, all of the agencies use the following to determine a credit score:

-Can I raise my FICO score?
+Can I improve my FICO score?

-Getting your credit score
+Know your FICO score

 You can get a federally-mandated free credit report once per year from all three credit reporting agencies at AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.
+Armed with this info, you'll be a more informed consumer and you'll be better positioned to get the most favorable mortgage.

-Want to know more about credit scores?
+Want to know more about your FICO score?
 Call us: 866-584-4650.